Most Commonly Asked Questions About Depression

 Besides anxiety disorders, there can be comorbidities with other disorders.
 For example, substance-related disorders such as alcoholism.
 Around 30% of individuals with depression also report an alcohol dependence or abuse.
 It is easy to understand the rationale behind this, as an individual may turn to alcohol in trying to relieve feelings of low energy or restlessness.

 In addition, individuals with depression may experience personality disorders.
 A common disorder would be borderline personality disorder, a disorder defined by impulsiveness, unpredictability, extreme swings of mood and unstable social relationships.
-It is estimated that around 26.6% of individuals with depression have comorbid borderline personality disorder.
+It is estimated that around 26.6% of individuals with depression have a comorbid borderline personality disorder.

 Will therapies or medication help?